singularian/mdencode/docs/Build.md

 It uses the Hash Context List and creates a modulus floor and then runs a modulus scan.
 It will then try to find the corresponding byte block and verify if the modulus scan found the correct byte block.

-### Test Paths

-$GOPATH/github.com/singularian/mdencode/build   (main build directory)

-$GOPATH/github.com/singularian/mdencode/code/testdecode
-$GOPATH/github.com/singularian/mdencode/code/decode
-$GOPATH/github.com/singularian/mdencode/code/mdencode

 ### Test Build

 This example builds the mdencode decoderRandom files

-$GOPATH/github.com/singularian/mdencode/code/testdecode $ make all
+$GOPATH/github.com/singularian/mdencode/code/testdecode $ make all      (Build for the local testdecode directory)
-$GOPATH/github.com/singularian/mdencode/build $ make test
+$GOPATH/github.com/singularian/mdencode/build $ make test               (Main build directory)

 # Windows Build